Restorative Dentistry

 Crowns

 A crown is a tooth-shaped cap that is placed over a tooth.
 It is used to strengthen and protect your tooth structure.
-Most crowns are made of a hard, white substance to help them look natural
+Crowns are needed for a number of reasons: broken teeth, decayed teeth, fractured fillings, large fillings, tooth has a root canal, or just simply for cosmetic enhancement.

 Fixed Bridges